Pal-Wrtites/hello-world/README.md

 # hello-world
-## Inrtoduction
+## Introduction
 Hi , I am Pallavi.
-I am looking for *open source projects* where I can *volunteeer* and learn basics of tech writing I can reached at pallavi.nagpal@gmail.com for collaborations
+I am looking for *open source projects* where I can *volunteeer* and learn basics of tech writing.
+I can reached at pallavi.nagpal@gmail.com for collaborations